AMBIENT AIR QUALITY MONITORING

 Ambient air monitoring is the systematic, long-term assessment of pollutant levels by measuring the quantity and types of certain pollutants in the surrounding, outdoor air.

-The EPA has set National Ambient Air Quality Standards for six principal pollutants, which are called “criteria” air pollutants which are
+The EPA has set National Ambient Air Quality Standards for six principal pollutants, which are called “criteria” air pollutants and are as follows:

 Common Sources of Ambient Air Pollution